 In this movie, Robin Hood and Little John are happy-go-lucky types.
 They cavort through the forest, hide in the creeks, band together with Robin’s Merry Men, leap fences and climb trees, running from the Sheriff and his band of deputies.

-It may just be a silly little movie adapted to animation for the enjoyment of children, but it actually can be a good lesson for adults.
+It may just be a silly little movie adapted to animation for the enjoyment of children, but it actually can be a simple reminder for adults.
 We all have hurdles we have to jump.
-We can often find ourselves up a tree that has leafed out in problems, or drowning in a river of sorrows.
+We can often find ourselves up a tree that has leafed out in problems or drowning in a river of sorrows.

 Life has us running through the forest of our agendas with no clear path to a meadow and jumping through hoops to get our list of things to do for the day completed.